|Rating:||8.5 / 10|

 |Durability||2.2 / 2.5|

-I’ve been using the Platypus Platy 2.0L Soft Water Bottle for around 5 years now and for some strange reason I have never bothered to review it even though it lives in my pack on all my long distance hikes.
+I’ve been using the Platypus Platy 2.0L Soft Water Bottle for around 6 years now and it lives in my pack on all my long distance hikes.
 This 40 gram soft water bottle made of a durable nylon polyethylene film is one of those products you don’t need until you do.
 From a hiking perspective, there are really two types of hikes, those where you have guaranteed water and those you don’t.
 Or at the very least, you aren’t sure there will be water.
 While I have been using a hydration bladder for many years which has allowed the to carry 2-3 lites of water on my longer hikes, sometimes that’s just not enough and I need to top up as I go or to refill at the next campsite.

 Then there are times when there are stretches of trail where there just isn’t any opportunity to find water.
 I’ll use an example here of hiking on the Larapinta Trail in Australia’s Northern Territory.
 We decided to camp at the top of Brinkley Bluff, which is a ‘must do’ if you are hiking this trail but there is absolutely no water at the top of the hill.
 This means is you need to top-up on water at the campsite before and have enough to do you for the trip there and then into the next day which is water for around a full one day period for drinking, cooking and if you are so inclined bathing.
 The temperatures on the Larapinta Trail can vary quite dramatically from sub zero at night time to 30+ degree Celcius during the day so water consumption can be reasonably high.
 What this means is you will need the ability to carry extra water with you.
 On other hikes in colder parts of Australia I have experienced the same challenge.